 Causes of TMD

-The cause of jaw pain associated with TMD can be hard to determine and may come from a number of factors, or a combination of different reasons.
-Some of these reasons could be:
+The cause of jaw pain associated with TMD can be hard to determine and may come from a range of factors, or a combination of different reasons.
+Some of these reasons may include:

 - Trauma to the jaw: A sharp knock or blow to the face can lead to your TMJ being knocked out of alignment.